 AI really is making its presence felt but it must be recognised that chatbots are not true AI.
 AI refers to a type of intelligence that makes it possible for a machine to perform cognitive functions similar to those attributed to humans, compared with a traditional system, which reacts according to how it has been programmed to act.

-In the 1950s and 1960s, computer scientists Alan Turing and Joseph Weizenbaum contemplated the concept of computers communicating like humans do with experiments like the Turing Test in 1950 and the invention of the first chatterbot program, Eliza.
+In the 1950s and 1960s, computer scientists Alan Turing and Joseph Weizenbaum contemplated the concept of computers communicating like humans do with experiments like the Turing Test in 1950 and the invention of the first chatterbot programme, Eliza.

-The term “ChatterBot” was originally coined by Michael Mauldin (inventor of the Lycos search engine and creator of the first Verbot, Julia) in 1994 to
+The term “ChatterBot” was originally coined by Michael Mauldin (inventor of the Lycos search engine and creator of the first Verbot, Julia) in 1994 to describe these conversational programmes.

 Things moved forward but it wasn’t until 2016 that we saw the introduction of the first wave of artificial AI technology in the form of chatbots.
 Chatbots are often marketed as AI which can be very confusing, particularly for enterprises.